Anesthesia and You

 The goal of anesthesia is to administer medications through various techniques to assure your comfort and safety during a surgical procedure.
-Your anesthesia provider will not leave your side during the procedure.
 He or she will maintain constant monitoring and vigilance to assess your response to both the surgery and anesthetic.

 General anesthesia is achieved through a combination of intravenous medications injected through an IV in your vein and/or inhalational agents (gases) you will breathe through a mask or breathing tube.
 General anesthesia provides a total loss of consciousness and pain control so you will not be aware of sensation or pain during your procedure.
 It is the most common type of anesthesia technique.